isomerpages/nlb-biblioasia/index.md

 ---
 layout: homepage
 title: NLB BiblioAsia
-description: "Produced by the National Library of Singapore, BiblioAsia features the history, culture and heritage of Singapore within the larger Asian context. "
+description: BiblioAsia features the history, culture and heritage of Singapore within the larger Asian context.
+It is produced by the National Library of Singapore.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""